... water and just water...

 What can affect the smell and taste of water:

 Nutrients: High concentrations of nitrogen and phosphorus in water can promote the rapid growth of algae and phytoplankton.
-This excessive presence can create algae that produce odors and compounds that give water a specific smell and taste.
+This excessive presence can create algae that produce odors and compounds that give the water a specific smell and taste.

 Industrial by-products and pollution: Pollution from industry or human activities, such as the release of chemicals or waste into the water, can cause unnatural odors and flavors.